-Definition 9.4.
-[Two ways to measure]
+Definition 9.5 (Two ways to measure).

-1: 'equal' area Define an equivalence relation E(P, P') on figures and define $[P_1] < [P_2]$ if some representative of $[P_1]$ is congruent to a proper subset of a representative of $[P_2]$ .
+Method 1: 'equal' area Define an equivalence relation E(P, P') on figures and define $[P_1] < [P_2]$ if some representative of $[P_1]$ is congruent to a proper subset of a representative of $[P_2]$ .

-We give three different equivalence relations of this sort in Definition 9.8, 9.9, 5.3.1.
-We see below that the first and third are the same for HP5; Scissors congruence becomes equivalent in Archimedean geometries.
+We give three different equivalence relations of this sort in Definition 9.9, 9.10, 9.11.
+We see in Theorem 9.13 that the first and third are the same for HP5; Scissors congruence, 9.10, becomes equivalent in Archimedean geometries.

-2: equal numerical measure
+Method 2: equal numerical measure

-- Analytic measure Fix a unit of area; say, a square; tile the plane with congruent squares.
-Then to measure a figure, continually (perhaps infinitely often) refine the measure by cutting the squares in quarters and counting only those (possibly fractional) squares which are contained in the figure. - Geometric measure (Hilbert) Decompose the figure into finitely many disjoint triangles, which are each assigned area $\frac{bh}{2}$ , and add those areas.
+Analytic measure Fix a unit of area; say, a square; tile the plane with congruent squares.
+Then to measure a figure, continually (perhaps infinitely often) refine the measure by cutting the squares in quarters and counting only those (possibly fractional) squares which are contained in the figure.
+This notion is well-defined only for Archimedean geometries; This hypothesis is used but never stated in [Bol78].

+Geometric measure (Hilbert) Decompose the figure into finitely many disjoint triangles, which are each assigned area $\frac{bh}{2}$ , and add those areas.

 We call the last geometric area because the multiplication is the geometric multiplication of Section 7.
 We consider now the three ways to implement Method 1.
-Before giving the formal definition we see how two of these methods are abstracted from the proof of Euclid I.35.
+Before giving the formal definition, we see how two of these methods are abstracted from the proof of Euclid I.35.